pingidentity/pingidentity-devops-getting-started/docs/README.md

 to deploy Ping Identity software in the cloud.

 ## Why Containerization?
-**Deployments with Confidence** - Maintain all configurations and depenencies ensuring consistent environments.
+**Deployments with Confidence** - Maintain all configurations and dependencies ensuring consistent environments.
 Eliminate the "it works on my machine" problem.